AnishKundu-21/streaming-search-app/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Built with ❤️ by [Your Name] in 2025.
+Built with ❤️ by Anish in 2025.
 For questions, open an issue on GitHub.